-Our Athens for Foodies tour is a real head-first dive into the Greek gastronomy that tourists often miss on their trips to Greece.
+Our Athens for Foodies tour is a real head-first dive into Greek gastronomy that visitors often miss during their trips to Greece.
 There is so much more to the Greek cuisine then moussaka and souvlaki; in-fact, during the tour, you will learn that moussaka is one of Greece’s most recent food inventions!
-That being said, this tour will not only satisfy your palate and your belly, but you will also leave intellectually satisfied as this is a 4-hour tour of Greek gastronomy history which is very influenced by the historical and cultural progression of the country.
+That being said, this tour will not only satisfy your palate and your belly, but you will also leave intellectually satisfied as this is a 4-hour tour of Greek gastronomic history that is heavily influenced by the historical and cultural progression of the country.

 1. Greek Food is a Product of Greek History

 The most common Greek breakfast - credits: vovidzha/Shutterstock.com

 Greece’s history is long and fascinating: there are thousands of years of influence that make up Greek cuisine as we know it today.
 As you begin your tour, you will stand in Syntagma Square, where you will have a 360-degree view of the architecture of modern Greece with the parliament building just behind you.
 You will start the tour with a typical modern Greek breakfast, the Thessaloniki koulouri, which you will have undoubtedly seen sold everywhere.
 Did you know that almost all of the koulouri stands found in the center are supplied by the same bakery?
 Indeed, one of the oldest bakeries located in Plaka produces up to 50,000 pieces a day, which are delivered to all of the pop-up stands you find spread out across the center.
 That is why they all taste the same!
 As the tour goes on, you will learn about the origins of Greek food from the various historical ages which will make your mind boggle!

 2. The Wide Selection of Greek Herbs & Spices